-As of January 1, 2022, the threshold for allowable administrative funding CMSMs/DSSABs can spend on child care will be reduced from 10% to 5%.
-The following adjustment was made for 2022:
+As 2022, the threshold for allowable administrative funding CMSMs/DSSABs can spend on child care will be reduced from 10% to 5%.
+The following adjustment was made for 2022 and continues in 2023 as follows:

-An adjustment was applied to General/Expansion Plan allocations to reflect the updated administration threshold.
+1) An adjustment was applied to General/Expansion Plan allocations to reflect the updated administration threshold.
 The adjustment was calculated based on each CMSM/DSSAB's proportional share of the 2022 child care allocations.
-The TWOMO allocation, Early Learning and Child Care allocation, one-time transitional grant, Wage Enhancement/Home Child Care Enhancement Grant (HCCEG), and Administration for Wage Enhancement/HCCEG were not included in this calculation.
+The TWOMO allocation, Early Learning and Child Care allocation, Transitional Grant, Wage Enhancement/Home Child Care Enhancement Grant (HCCEG), and Administration for Wage Enhancement/HCCEG were not included in this calculation.

-19 Ministry approved adjustments to the location of homes among CMSMs/DSSABs in 2019 were reflected in 2021 allocations and continue to be reflected in 2022.
+21 Ministry approved adjustments to the location of homes among CMSMs/DSSABs in 2019 were reflected in 2021 allocations and continue to be reflected in 2022 and 2023.